ovh/docs/pages/cloud/dedicated/installing_rtm/guide.en-asia.md

 ## Instructions

-Once you have installed the RTM via the OVHcloud Control Panel, you can monitor your server in the `Dedicated`{.action} section.
+Once you have installed the RTM via the OVHcloud Control Panel, you can monitor your server in the `Bare Metal Cloud`{.action} section.
 On the main page for your server, you can find the monitoring information under `Real Time Monitoring`:

 ![Real Time Monitoring](images/rtm.png){.thumbnail}